 Patriotism is not short, frenzied outbursts of emotion, but the tranquil and steady dedication of a lifetime.

 Those words certainly apply to my father, whose devotion to duty and country stayed with him all his life.
-Again, the link to A Salute to Patriotism: The Life and Work of Major General Howard L. Peckham on Amazon is:

 I’ve had more than fifteen years of experience as an editor in Silicon Valley, including Senior Editor with PDR Information Services and Contract Editor for Fortune 500 companies.
 I hold a bachelor’s degree in English from the University of Maryland, a teaching credential from San Jose State University, and a master’s degree in pastoral theology from the University of San Francisco.
 (I’m also the author of two other books: Faith and Philosophy and From the Potomac to the Seine.)
 My husband Bob and I are enjoying retirement life in California’s Central Valley.